 Identification of Worry Topic.
 To begin, participants will be presented with six societal issues and asked to rank them according to which worries them most: (a) Growing gap between rich and poor, (b) Growing division in society, (c) Mass surveillance in the internet, (d) Censorship and restriction of freedom of expression, (e) Political influence of large corporations, and (f) Exploitation by global capitalism.
-Based on a pre-test (see details on Pilot Study 3 in the Supplement), we selected topics that were worrisome to participants and, at the same time, allowed for the interpretation of a conspiracy.
+Based on a pre-test (see Pilot Study 3 in the Supplement), we selected topics that were worrisome to participants and, at the same time, allowed for the interpretation of a conspiracy.
 It may be that some topics lend themselves more easily to the interpretation of a conspiracy than others, which could introduce some bias in between-person comparisons.
 However, due to randomization, the distribution of selected topics in the conditions should be similar between conditions.
 All in all, we believe that, for the present purposes, it is more important that all participants receive a topic that actually causes them concern, than to keep the actual topic constant across conditions.
-Nevertheless, we will conduct robustness checks to investigate whether effects are similar for different topics (exploratory analyses).
+Nevertheless, we will conduct robustness checks to investigate whether effects are similar for different topics, and estimate mixed models that include a random effect for societal topic (exploratory analyses).

 Conspiracy Beliefs.
-Participants will read a short introductory text that provides a definition of a conspiracy.
-In this text, we will differentiate conspiracies in a purely descriptive sense from the term ‘conspiracy theory’ as it is often pejoratively used in public discourse (Lopez & Hillygus, 2018).
-Conspiracy beliefs are stigmatized and influenced by social desirability biases (Lantian et al., 2018; Smallpage et al., 2022).
-For this reason, we want participants to distance themselves from what they think about ‘conspiracy theories’, and evaluate whether their worry topic might be caused by a conspiracy in an unbiased way.
-Afterwards, participants will indicate the extent to which they believe that their worry topic could be explained by a conspiracy.
-They will answer three items on a 7-point scale, each of which entails all defining characteristics of a conspiracy, e.g., X exists because powerful actors covertly pursue their own interests, even if they harm others in this process (X will be replaced by the topic participants chose as most worrisome at T1).
+Participants will indicate the extent to which they believe that their worry topic could be explained by a conspiracy.
+They will answer three items on a 7-point scale, each of which entail all defining characteristics of a conspiracy: X exists because powerful actors secretly advance their own interests, even if they harm others in this process; X is caused by influential groups that keep their actions covert and are concerned only with their own advantage; X can be traced back to the fact that certain key players ruthlessly pursue their own goals in secret (X will be replaced by the topic participants chose as most worrisome at T1).

 Depression and Suicidality Screening.
-We will only invite participants to T2 which pass a depression and suicidality screening.
+Participants who do not pass a depression and suicidality screening will not be able to complete T2.
 This is because we do not want to expose vulnerable participants to the brooding manipulation.
 Participants will answer the Patient-Health-Questionnaire-9 (PHQ-9), and a four-item suicide screening tool (Horowitz et al., 2012).
-Participants who score 10 or higher on the PHQ-9, which is a recommended cut-off (Levis et al., 2019), or answer yes to any of the suicide screening items will not be invited to T2.
+Participants who score 10 or higher on the PHQ-9 (Levis et al., 2019), or answer yes to any of the suicide screening items, will be filtered out .

 Exploratory Measures.
-Some measures will be included for exploratory purposes at T1, such as participants’ trait tendency to brood and reflect, the Conspiracy Mentality Questionnaire (Bruder et al., 2013), and the Generic Conspiracist Belief Scale-5 (Kay & Slovic, 2023).
+Some measures will be included for exploratory purposes, namely participants’ trait tendency to brood and reflect (self-developed items), the Conspiracy Mentality Questionnaire (Bruder et al., 2013), the Generic Conspiracist Belief Scale-5 (Kay & Slovic, 2023), and some demographic items (age, gender, level of education, subjective social class, political orientation).

 Time Point 2 (T2)